freenas/freenas-docs/userguide/install.rst

 the :file:`.iso`, the host CPU either does not have the required extension or AMD-V/VT-x is disabled in the system BIOS.

-.. note:: If you receive a kernel panic when booting into the ISO, stop the virtual machine.
+.. note:: If there is a kernel panic when booting into the ISO, stop the virtual machine.
 Then, go to :guilabel:`System` and check the box :guilabel:`Enable IO APIC`.